 - 200g brown sugar

 - 150ml red wine vinegar

-Chop the red onions in fine long slices.
-Slice the chilli in long thin slits.
+Chop the red onions into fine long slices.
+Slice the chilli into long thin slits.
 Heat the olive oil in the saucepan and add the bay leaf and chilli followed by the red onions.
 On a low flame stir continuously and cook for about 20 minutes.

 While this is simmering, sterilise all those glass bottles and store the chutney in them.
 It takes a month for the flavour to mature fully.

 Serves 4 as a side with a main meal